RandomGuy20/vanilla-ui-template/ReadMe.md

 # American Sound Vanilla JS Template

+Use this command to set up the project: `npx americansound-vanilla-template <insert project name>`

 # This is a Vanilla template that will automatically set up the following
 ## 1. Your dist folder
 ## 2. Your Public folder